 - For passive sentences identified by an action word followed by the word “by” move the subject to the front of the sentence and remove the auxiliary verb plus the word “by”.
 Ex: “The ball was thrown by John” becomes “John threw the ball.”

 This process can be a little complicated and confusing to many of us.
 Not everybody knows how to change passive verbs to active or even when you want to change them.
 A passive to active voice converter tool and passive to active sentence converter software not only identifies when passive voice is being used.
 It will also make suggestions on how to fix passive voice misuse and how to convert active into passive voice online.

 Benefits of Our Active vs. Passive Voice Checker

 There are a number of benefits to be gained from using our passive voice editor aside from it showing you how to fix a passive voice mistake.
 It also functions as a grammar, spelling, punctuation and dictionary checker and checks word usage as well.
 In addition it can be used for any type of text including academic papers and essays, articles, blog posts, business emails and more.
-Students, bloggers, writers and businesspeople are just a few of those that will find our passive voice analyzer useful.
+Students, bloggers, writers and businesspeople are just a few of those that will find our passive voice analyzer and passive to active generator useful.
 It is fast and easy to use and with all the additional features it makes an ideal proofreading and editing tool for anybody.